antonio081014/WWDC_Learning_Review/README.md

 - [x] 102 Platforms State of the Union
 - [x] 10149 Discover Observation in SwiftUI
 - [x] 10154 Build an app with SwiftData
+- [x] 10157 Wind your way through advanced animations in SwiftUI
 - [x] 10159 Beyond scroll views
 - [x] 10161 Inspectors in SwiftUI: Discover the details
 - [x] 10162 The SwiftUI cookbook for focus